Amy covers local Alaska news and events as a freelancer based in Palmer.

 Amy began her career in journalism at the Register Pajaronian in Watsonville, California, the Washington (D.C.)
 Times and Politico.
 In 2007 she followed her future husband across the country to his Army duty station, leaving behind a position at the Army Times Publishing Co. (now Sightline Media Group).

-In 2010 Amy joined Military.com as an associate news editor and a blogger for Military.com’s SpouseBuzz blog.
-She has since grown into a role of a senior content editor and military spouse and family issues reporter.
-As a military spouse, she is passionate about covering military life issues, and is a devoted subject matter expert on all military benefits.
+In 2010 Amy joined Military.com as an associate news editor.
+After moving into the role of a senior content editor and military spouse and family issues reporter in 2014, Amy became Executive Editor in November, 2018.
+As a military spouse, she is passionate about covering military life and veteran family issues, and is a devoted subject matter expert on all military benefits.

 She has been featured as a subject matter expert by a variety of media outlets including NPR, the Wall Street Journal, Fox News, CNN.com, NBC.com, the New York Times, the Washington Post and CNBC.
 Her family was also featured on an episode of the reality TV show “Living Alaska.”